-1 2014 and 2013 audit fees include services relating to the audit of the annual consolidated financial statements, audit of the effectiveness of internal control over financial reporting, review of quarterly consolidated financial statements, statutory audits, comfort letters and consents, and review of documentation filed with the SEC and other offerings.

-- 2 These fees include services related to work performed on the Company divestitures/anticipated divestitures during 2014 and 2013, employee benefit plan audits and assistance with statutory audit matters. - 3 Includes global tax compliance services and services for special tax projects.
+- 3 Audit fees include services relating to the audit of the annual consolidated financial statements, audit of the effectiveness of internal control over financial reporting, review of quarterly consolidated financial statements, statutory audits, comfort letters and consents and review of documentation filed with the SEC and other offerings. - 4 These fees include services assistance with general accounting matters, work performed on the Company acquisitions and divestitures, employee benefit plan audits and assistance with statutory audit matters. - 5 Includes global tax compliance services and services for special tax projects and are inclusive of expenses.